 Being in contact with the earth while being outdoors at the same time is a tried-out recipe for relaxation and stress reduction.

-“Many people believe that you need to have a green thumb to be a gardening person.
+“Many people believe you must have a green thumb to be a gardening person.
 However, this could not be further away from the truth.

-Even if you know nothing about taking care of plants, a basic introduction to gardening will teach you a lot and equip you for success”, says Toni Lewis, a gardening enthusiast, and writer at BeGraded and Subjecto.
+Even if you know nothing about taking care of plants, a basic introduction to gardening will teach you a lot and equip you for success”, says Toni Lewis, a gardening enthusiast and writer at BeGraded and Subjecto.
+Having a personal collection of plants you can be proud of, like variegated plants, will encourage you to take part in your hobby more.

 DIY and Crafts